 What is Influenza?

-Flu is a virus that can infect the lungs and airways of humans and some animals such as birds and pigs.
-It is typically spread through the air by coughs and sneezes (aerosols that contain the virus) or direct contact with secretions from the nose and contaminated surfaces.
+Flu is a virus that can infect the lungs and airways of humans and some animals, such as birds and pigs.
+It is typically spread through the air by coughs and sneezes, or direct contact with secretions from the nose and contaminated surfaces.

 By contrast, pandemic influenza strains can arise from major antigen changes, for example when a human and animal flu strain combine.
 In such cases there is little or no immunity to this new virus in the population and large numbers of people can become infected in a short space of time.